StreamAMG/streamamg-sdk-android/README.md

   implementation "com.github.StreamAMG:streamamg-sdk-android:(version number)"
 ```

-Sync your Gradle files, and the AMGPlayKit should import and be available for use.
+Sync your Gradle files, and the AMG SDK should import and be available for use.

 Change Log:
 ===========

 All notable changes to this project will be documented in this section.

+### 0.2 PlayKit bug fixes

 ### 0.1 - Initial build